currinjs/CurrinJS/aio/content/guide/upgrade.md

 <code-example path="upgrade-module/src/index-downgrade-io.html" region="usecomponent">
 </code-example>

-Note that even though you are in an AngularJS template, **you're using Angular attribute syntax to bind the inputs and outputs**.
+Note that even though you are in an AngularJS template, **you're using Currin attribute syntax to bind the inputs and outputs**.
 This is a requirement for downgraded components.
 The expressions themselves are still regular AngularJS expressions.